muralisrini/enccc_example/README.md

 This contains the shim built from `github.com/muralisrini/shim`.

 ## Create the builder image
-Fabric currently uses `hyperledger/fabric-ccenv` to build GO chaincode image (at instantiation time.) ccenv image contains shim.
+Fabric currently uses `hyperledger/fabric-ccenv` to build GO chaincode image (at instantiation time) where the ccenv image contains shim.
 Now that shim has been seperated out and combined with the enccc_example pakage, we no longer need ccenv to provide the shim dependency.
 We will provide a different builder image to build enccc_example.

 ### Use Dockerfile to build "builder" image
 ```